Leaf Orchid Care:

 Leaves can help you to diagnose what is wrong with your plant.
-I imagine this as one of the best ways to see the early signs of potentially fatal diseases.
+This as one of the best ways to see the early signs of potentially fatal diseases.

 Leaves can be yellow, blackened or brown or they may become shriveled.
 Let's learn more about leaf orchid care and what to do.

 Blackened leaves show their effects on the body or the tip of the leaf.
-If it is on the body of the plant it is usually due to the hot sun causing a leave to burn.
-Leaf orchid care would tell us that if this may to the case put the plant away from direct sunlight.
+If it is on the body of the plant it is usually due to the hot sun causing a leaf to burn.
+Leaf orchid care would tell us that if this is the case then move the plant away from direct sunlight.

-If sun burn is not the cause and the size of the spots leaf orchid carecontinue to grow then it may be a bacterial or fungal disease.
-If so cut off the affected part of the leave and treat it will a fungicide like natriphene
+If sun burn is not the cause and the size of the spots continue to grow then it may be a bacterial or fungal disease.
+If so cut off the affected part of the leave and treat it with a fungicide.
+What about blackened or brown tips of the leaf?
+This could be caused by excessive minerals in your water.
+This is fairly common in well water.
+With the leaf orchid care you should have your water tested.
+Consider using purer water like rain water.
+NEVER use water that has been softened with a water softener.
+The salts in the water can kill your plants.

-It also could be caused by excessive fertilizing, especially cymbidiums or once again a fungal infection.
-If it seems to become larger you need to cut off the affected and treat the plant with a fungicide.
+Brown tips could also be caused by excessive fertilizing, especially Cymbidiums or once again it could be a fungal infection.
+If it seems to become larger you need to cut off the affected part (using a new single edge razor blade).
+Cut the plant where the tissue is still healthy and discard the razor blade when finished.
+Then treat the plant with a fungicide.

 Yellow leaves are probably the most common ailment we see.
 Good leaf orchid care would tell us that it just could be a natural phenomenon called old age.
-If it seems to e happening to the oldest leaves don't worry.
+If it seems to be happening to the oldest leaves don't worry.
+It is just the older leaves dying off.

 On the other hand it could be from, too much light (most common), not enough nitrogen in the fertilizer or if the medium is primarily bark.
 Other causes include being subjected to low temps or loss of roots.